Quantum Phase Sensitivity with Generalized Coherent States Based on Deformed su(1,1) and Heisenberg Algebras: Phase Sensitivity and Detection Schemes with Generalized Coherent State Inputs

 \section{Phase Sensitivity and Detection Schemes with Generalized Coherent State Inputs}

-We now complete the Mach-Zehnder interferometer by introducing the second beam splitter (BS2), defined by its transmission ($t'$) and reflection ($r'$) coefficients.
+We now complete the Mach-Zehnder interferometer by introducing the second beam splitter (BS2), as depicted in Figure \ref{Fig2}, defined by its transmission ($t'$) and reflection ($r'$) coefficients.
 Subsequently, we analyze the performance of three practical detection strategies: difference intensity detection, single-mode intensity detection, and balanced homodyne detection.

 We now turn to a brief discussion of the quantum parameter estimation problem.
 Let us consider a Hermitian operator $\hat{S}$, experimentally accessible, which depends on a parameter $\phi$.
 In our context, $\phi$ represents the phase shift introduced within a Mach–Zehnder interferometer and may not necessarily correspond to a directly observable quantity.
 The expectation value of this operator is expressed as